-If the Executive Director of Student Conduct or designee determines that sufficient information is alleged to indicate that a violation or violations occurred, the Referral will proceed and appropriate interim measures may be imposed.
-Should further investigation be required, additional information and evidence will be gathered prior to a determination.
+After a review, if the Executive Director of Student Conduct or designee determines that sufficient information is alleged to indicate that a violation or violations occurred, the report will proceed and appropriate interim measures may be imposed.
+Should further investigation be required, additional information and evidence will be gathered prior to an outcome.

-If the Executive Director of Student Conduct or designee determines that no violation of the Student Code of Conduct is indicated, the Referral will be dismissed.
+If the Executive Director of Student Conduct or designee determines that no violation of the Student Code of Conduct is indicated, the report will be dismissed.
 There will be no appeal of this dismissal decision.